 Is MFA the only security measure being taken?

 The introduction of MFA is one of the many security measures that will be implemented.
 It is part of the security master plan.
 Many of the measures in this plan are not visible to the general public.
 MFA certainly is.
-The compulsory change of password that will be enforced in 2021 is also a measure that all UG staff and students will be faced with.
+The compulsory change of password is also a measure that all UG staff and students will be faced with.